Capri Holdings (MEX:CPRI N) Cyclically Adjusted FCF per Share: MXN83.81 (As of Mar. 2026)

 Capri Holdings Business Description

-Michael Kors, Versace, and Jimmy Choo are the brands of Capri Holdings, a marketer, distributor, and retailer of upscale accessories and apparel.
-Michael Kors, Capri's largest brand, offers handbags, footwear, and apparel through more than 700 company-owned stores, wholesale, and e-commerce.
-Versace (acquired in 2018) is known for its ready-to-wear luxury fashion, while Jimmy Choo (acquired in 2017) is best known for women's luxury footwear.
-In April 2025, Capri agreed to sell Versace to Prada.
+Capri Holdings is a marketer, distributor, and retailer of upscale accessories and apparel in the Americas, Europe, and Asia.
+Michael Kors, Capri's original and largest brand by sales, offers handbags, footwear, and apparel through more than 600 company-owned stores, wholesale, and e-commerce.
+Jimmy Choo (acquired in 2017) is best known for women's luxury footwear.
+Its products are sold in more than 200 company-operated stores.
 John Idol has served as Capri's CEO since 2003.